Skip to main content

 1. After exceeding the threshold, new paths are written into the shared structure; Rowset merges may also recycle some paths into the shared structure.

-2. The system prefers to keep paths with higher non-null ratios and higher access frequencies materialized.
+2. The system prefers to keep paths with higher non-null ratios and higher access frequencies in Subcolumnization.

 4. Ingestion tuning: increase client batch_size appropriately, or use Group Commit (increase group_commit_interval_ms/group_commit_data_bytes as needed).